Unanderra–Moss Vale railway line: History

 The line was first proposed in the 1880s by residents of Moss Vale and local industry keen for a connection to the port at Port Kembla.
+However, the impetus for the line was as a condition of the erection of a new steelworks at Port Kembla, by Hoskins Iron and Steel.
+The government announced that the line would be constructed, in November 1923.

 Construction began on 26 June 1925, and the line opened on 20 August 1932.
+The delay in opening the line was costly to the government, because when the steelworks opened, in 1928, it paid freight costs as if the line were open, although trains actually travelled over a much longer route until 1932.
 Because parts of the line are susceptible to falling rocks snow sheds were erected to catch falling debris.

 The line initially carried mainly limestone from the Marulan Quarry to Port Kembla Steelworks, but also vegetables from Robertson to Sydney and later, coal.
 Passenger services began in August 1932 with CPH railmotors.
 From 1938 these were replaced by 30 class steam locomotives.
 From February 1967 the CPHs once again operated the service.
 The weekday service was replaced by road transport in September 1985.

 A locomotive hauled weekend train from Sydney to Moss Vale via Unanderra was introduced and operated until July 1994.
 It was replaced by an Endeavour railcar service from Wollongong.

 Following the NSW Department of Transport seeking expressions of interest to take over the weekends only passenger service as a tourist operation, 3801 Limited commenced the Cockatoo Run heritage tourist train on 19 August 1995.
 Initially the train operated from a base established in the Port Kembla Locomotive Depot Complex as a return Wollongong to Moss Vale service.
 Steam locomotive SMR18 was leased by 3801 Limited from the Hunter Valley Training Company for the service.

 Financial difficulties led to the suspension of the Cockatoo Run from November 1998 until March 1999, after which date the train ran between Port Kembla and Robertson only.
 Furthermore, it was diesel hauled and ran for nine months of the year.

 From March 2001, the Cockatoo Run was merged with another of the 3801 Limited's operations, the Long Lunch Train.
 This service operated on selected Sundays and Wednesdays or Thursdays with heritage diesel locomotives.
 It has on occasions operated with steam locomotives from the Lachlan Valley Railway and Powerhouse Museum.
 The Cockatoo Run currently operates on selected Sundays.

 In 2022, the railway line was damaged due to rain erosion.
 Maintenance workers closed the line in a period of 7 months.
-In October, the line will be re-opened.
+In October of that year, the line re-opened.